Sophia Sidney, Baroness De L'Isle and Dudley

-Sophia Sidney, Baroness De L'Isle and Dudley (née FitzClarence; August 1796 – 10 April 1837) was the eldest illegitimate daughter of William IV of the United Kingdom and his longtime mistress Dorothea Jordan.
+Sophia Sidney, Baroness De L'Isle and Dudley (née FitzClarence; 25 August 1796 – 10 April 1837), was the eldest illegitimate daughter of William IV of the United Kingdom and his longtime mistress Dorothea Jordan.
 She was married to Philip Sidney, 1st Baron De L'Isle and Dudley, and had four surviving children.
 Shortly before her death in 1837, she served as State Housekeeper in Kensington Palace.

 Family and early life

-Sophia FitzClarence was born in August 1796 on Somerset Street in London, the eldest daughter of Prince William, Duke of Clarence and St Andrews, by his longtime mistress, the comic actress Dorothea Jordan.
-Sophia would come to have nine siblings, five brothers and four sisters all surnamed FitzClarence.
+Sophia FitzClarence was born on 25 August 1796 on Somerset Street in London, the eldest daughter of Prince William, Duke of Clarence and St Andrews, by his longtime mistress, the comic actress Dorothea Jordan.
+Sophia would come to have nine siblings, five brothers and four sisters, all surnamed FitzClarence.
 While circumstances prevented the couple from ever marrying, for twenty years William and Dorothea enjoyed domestic stability and were devoted to their children.
 In 1797, they moved from Clarence Lodge to Bushy House, residing at the Teddington residence until 1807.
 The couple separated in 1811 as William sought to produce legitimate issue.

 Marriage and issue

-On 13 August 1825, she married Philip Sidney, later an M.P. and the 1st Baron De L'Isle and Dudley of Penshurst in the County of Kent.
-Sidney was a relation of the Romantic poet and philosopher Percy Bysshe Shelley, though he opted to drop "Shelley" from his surname.
+On 13 August 1825, Sophia married Philip Sidney, later an M.P. and the 1st Baron De L'Isle and Dudley of Penshurst in the County of Kent.
+Sidney was a relation of the Romantic poet and philosopher Percy Bysshe Shelley, though he had opted to drop "Shelley" from his surname.

 Sophia and her husband had four surviving children, three daughters and a son: